Chapter 4: Attaining High Performance and Scalability

 Performance can refer to almost any parameter of the computing environment that can be measured or is the subject of a Service Level Agreement.
 Thus reliability, security, and manageability could all be considered aspects of performance, but are discussed elsewhere in this book.
 For the purposes of this chapter, performance refers to the speed with which work can be accomplished by applications and the volume of work that can be accomplished within a given timeframe.

-Performance includes not only high processing capacity, but the capability to increase that capacity without significantly redesigning the solution.
-The capacity for high processing typically requires computing resources such as servers and storage, as well as the capability to support more human or automated clients.
+Performance includes not only high workload processing capacity, but the capability to increase that capacity without significantly redesigning the solution.
+Capacity to process additional workloads typically requires computing resources such as servers and storage, as well as the capability to support more human or automated clients.
 These aspects of performance are often referred to as scalability.

 On This Page

 Mainframe Performance Overview

 Much of the perceived high value of the mainframe is driven by its capability to meet the requirements of many diverse workloads, allowing an expensive resource to be shared among many consumers in the hopes of benefiting all.
 The maintenance of the balance between high optimization and wide applicability and effectiveness is the essence of mainframe performance management.